Alpha GPC vs CDP Choline: Which Choline Source Actually Works Better?

 Formulation Practicalities

 One detail that matters if you're a supplement maker (or just someone who's opened a bag of Alpha GPC powder and found it turned into a sticky brick): Alpha GPC is highly hygroscopic.
-Alpha GPC absorbs moisture from the air like a sponge.
+It absorbs moisture from the air like a sponge.
 This is why most Alpha GPC supplements use a 50% silica blend to keep the powder stable.
-CDP Choline is far more forgiving in this regard, which makes CDP choline easier to formulate and store.
+CDP Choline is far more forgiving in this regard, which makes it easier to formulate and store.

 Both compounds are well tolerated at standard doses.
 The most common complaints are mild: headaches, digestive discomfort, and occasional insomnia if taken too late in the day.

-CDP Choline doesn't carry the same TMAO concern to the same degree, partly because CDP choline delivers less raw choline per dose.
+CDP Choline doesn't carry the same TMAO concern to the same degree, partly because it delivers less raw choline per dose.

 Alpha GPC vs CDP Choline: Which One Should You Take?